RDFBones/Phaleron-Pathologies/README.md

 # Phaleron-Pathologies

-An RDFBones ontology extension modelling the acquisition routine for pathological data developed by the Phaleron Bioarchaeological Project.
+An [RDFBones](https://github.com/RDFBones/RDFBones-O) ontology extension modelling the acquisition routine for pathological data developed by the Phaleron Bioarchaeological Project.
+Besides the RDFBones core ontology, it also depends on the [standards-patho](https://github.com/RDFBones/Standards-Pathologies) ontology extension.

 ## How to build the ontology file